Theresa2013/tech-blog/README.md

 ## Contributing

-If you are interested in future development, please reach via email or Github!
+If you are interested in future development, please reach me via email or Github!

 ## Questions